minkyu-choi04/minkyu-choi04.github.io/_news/announcement_1.md

 related_posts: false
 ---

-A new paper is accepted at NeurIPS
+[New Paper] A new paper is accepted at [NeurIPS](https://openreview.net/forum?id=Fy1S3v4UAk).
+It models visual processing of humans from the retina to the cortex.